— explain how the sample will be collected and why, giving the child time to adjust to the idea before anyone touches his or her body.

 — One of the most basic things you can do, is determine if the child wants to actively participate.
 Some children want to watch; others would rather look away.
 If the child does not want to watch, have an alternative focus in mind such as looking at a book or ipad or singing a favourite song or nursery rhyme.
 You can ask, "Do you want to see how the blood collector does this, or do you want to look at this book with me?"

-— Suggest ways of practising at home beforehand.
-For example, the child can rehearse sitting still and you can join in by saying "show me how you stay still, now show me how you wiggle, now show me how you stay still again".
+— Rehearse sitting still and you can say "show me how you stay still, now show me how you wiggle, now show me how you stay still again".
 Rehearsing can help the child feel composed and in control of his or her body.

 .
 Explain that it will hurt a bit but it will be over very quickly and then the hurt will go away.
 Before you enter the room, talk about who you will see and what they are going to do.
 It is okay to tell children that having blood taken is difficult even for grown-ups.